Avaiga/taipy-doc/docs/manuals/reference.md

-# Taipy API packages
+# Taipy Python API packages

-Taipy is made of different packages.
+Taipy is made of different Python packages.

-The API reference for Taipy is therefore split in several sections.
+The API reference for Taipy is therefore split into several sections.

    - [`taipy`](reference/pkg_taipy.md): The main package of Taipy.